 In discussing the NRO, along with multiple regular Planning Commission meetings, in the spring of 2019 the Planning and Conservation Commissions hosted:

 An Information Session in the cafeteria at the Jericho Elementary School on the evening of March 20.
 Jens Hilke, from the State Department of Fish and Wildlife, shared a presentation about how Jericho has been working for many years to identify and preserve the Town's vast natural resources.
 He also discussed how and why they should be protected.
 Members of the PC and CC and town staff also briefly talked about the draft Natural Resources Overlay they are working on for the Land Use and Development Regulations.
 More on that below...

 Local Resident, Bernie Paquette, was also there and posted pictures and information on his Jericho Blog about the evening.

 Here is the PowerPoint presentation from the evening.

 During this meeting the public heard a brief overview from Jens Hilke, from the VT Department of Fish and Wildlife, of the science behind the natural resource inventory gathered by ecologists in 2013-2014.
 Members of the Planning Commission and the Conservation Commission then presented the draft Natural Resources Overlay.
-The remainder of the night involved small groups looking at fictional case studies to apply the NRO standards and come up with specific comments, concerns and issues to help further refine the NRO.
-The PC an CC are continuing to refine the document based on comments received.
-The new draft will be posted soon.
-If you would like to find out more or offer feedback, please contact the Town Planner, Katherine Sonnick at firstname.lastname@example.org.
+The remainder of the night involved small groups looking at fictional case studies to apply the NRO standards and came up with specific comments, concerns and issues to help further refine the NRO.
+The PC an CC continued to refine the document based on comments received.

 Check out the Article in the March 15 edition of the Mountain Gazette about Jericho's Natural Resources